 2. Features: Which business phone system has the most functionality?

-If you only need unlimited calling and texting to other US numbers (sorry Canada), Sideline might meet your basic needs.
+If you only need calling and texting to other US numbers (sorry Canada), Sideline might meet your basic needs.
 Frustratingly, most of the features businesses need to grow, including shared numbers, are attached to the Team Plan only.
 But if you choose the Team option, be prepared to miss out on other services.

 Only the Enterprise plan offers international calling and auto-attendants, locking out other features in the lineup.
 With their Enterprise option, you won’t be able to get a shared number.
 No Sideline plans offer access to toll-free numbers or call recordings.